vladimir-ch/go-sparse/README.md

 # sparse
-Sparse matrices and vectors in Go
+Sparse matrices and vectors in Go remotely based on Sparse BLAS.